 Beddington Infants’ School is a is 3 form entry community school for boys and girls aged

 3 - 7.
 The school has nine classes and a Nursery.
 The class bases are open plan and have access to central resource areas.
 There are 30 children in each class in the main school and 26 children attending each Nursery session.
 Each Nursery session is 3 hours long.
-Children from this school transfer to Holy Trinity Junior School in Bute Rd. as they move in to Year 3.
+Children from this school are eligible to apply to transfer to Holy Trinity Junior School in Bute Road as they move in to Year 3.
+Children from Beddington Infants' are given priority in gaining a place at Holy Trinity.
 There are close links between the schools.

 In line with all schools nationally, the Reception and Nursery classes follow the Early Years Foundation Stage Curriculum and the children in Years 1 and 2 follow the National Curriculum.

 The Breakfast Club opens to children at 7.30am, in our school hall.
 The children really enjoy attending.
 Once a child has been registered with the Breakfast Club s/he is welcome to attend without booking.
 Payment is on the day.